Exploring Underfitting in Depth

 1. Increase Model Complexity

-Enhance the model's complexity to better capture data patterns.
+Increase the model’s complexity to better capture the patterns in the data.
 For example, use a model with more features or a more structured neural network.

 2. Adjust Hyperparameters